Here are some projects that I have worked on over the past few years. All of them are free and the code is open-source under various licenses.

 Wikipedia Search adds the ability to search Wikipedia straight from the address bar.
 You can also right-click a selected word or phrase to perform a search.

-This script makes installing Adobe Creative Cloud on Linux super easy.
-It downloads and installs Creative Cloud using Wine, allowing you to use recent Adobe software (like Photoshop CC 2018) as easily as you would on Windows.
+This downloads and installs Adobe Creative Cloud using Wine, allowing you to use recent Adobe software (like Photoshop CC 2018) as easily as you would on Windows.

 Tootbot is a Python application that automatically mirrors Reddit posts to Twitter and Mastodon, with media attachments for images/GIFs.
 It can be run locally on a computer, or in the cloud for free using Heroku.